 Enjoying a Day Like a Local in Edinburgh, Scotland @homestaycom

-The time has come to get yourself ready for an eventful Scottish getaway as Edinburgh Fringe Festival has started; literally eventful- as most artists and tourists all over the world are coming into the cultural melting pot of Scotland.
-Edinburgh can be potentially crowded and expensive especially in the month of July and August.
-With many landmarks and unique architecture to unfold, with world class festivals that dominates the city, you might want to consider some of the factors like the costs of transportation, availability of the hotel, and what’s going on.
+The time has come to get yourself ready for an eventful Scottish getaway as Edinburgh Fringe Festival has started; eventful- as most artists and tourists all over the world are coming into the cultural melting pot of Scotland.
+Edinburgh can be potentially crowded and expensive, especially in July and August.
+With many landmarks and unique architecture to unfold, with world-class festivals that dominate the city, you might want to consider some of the factors like the costs of transportation, availability of the hotel, and what’s going on.

-Being a tourist can be one of the best feelings you can experience, because you have nothing to worry about while you’re in “Vacation mode”-but sometimes be sure to soak up the scenes and experiences like a local does is all you need.
+Being a tourist can be one of the best feelings you can experience because you have nothing to worry about while you’re in “Vacation mode”-but sometimes be sure to soak up the scenes and experiences as a local does is all you need.
 I have put together some great ideas on how you can have a real authentic Scottish experience in Edinburgh.

 Woke up and started my morning with a very filling and full Scottish breakfast prepared by my Host, Karen.
 Full is definitely what you will feel after the last bite of black pudding.
-Some people might not fancy having black pudding as the ingredients sounded sickening; pigs’ blood,oats, fats, barley and spices, all stuffed in a pig’s intestine.
+Some people might not fancy having black pudding as the ingredients sounded sickening; pigs’ blood, oats, fats, barley, and spices, all stuffed in a pig’s intestine.
 But I honestly enjoyed it, it tastes like a local cuisine back home in the Philippines called “dinuguan”.
-She also made a really nice strong coffee to kick start my day and offered me a pot of yoghurt.
+She also made a nice strong coffee to kick start my day and offered me a pot of yogurt.
 It was such a huge meal in the morning, so I was good until afternoon tea and I didn’t spend much for my lunch.

 Let’s explore the city

-Karen’s house is 20 minutes away from the city centre so I had to take a bus to get to the centre.
+Karen’s house is 20 minutes away from the city center so I had to take a bus to get to the center.
 I bought an all-day ticket for 4pounds so I can use it with any of the local buses in the city.
 I got off at Princes Street and made my way to the Scotts Monument.

 Scotts Monument